openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 For the two ML-* schemes, this document follows the conservative strategy to deploy post-quantum in combination with traditional schemes such that the security is retained even if all schemes but one in the combination are broken.
-In contrast, the hashed-based signature scheme SLH-DSA is considered to be sufficiently well understood with respect to its security assumptions in order to be used standalone.
-To this end, this document specifies the following new
-set: SLH-DSA standalone and ML-* as composite with ECC-based KEM and digital signature schemes.
+In contrast, the stateless hash-based signature scheme SLH-DSA is considered to be sufficiently well understood with respect to its security assumptions in order to be used standalone.
+To this end, this document specifies the following new set: SLH-DSA standalone and ML-* as composite with ECC-based KEM and digital signature schemes.
 Here, the term "composite" indicates that any data structure or algorithm pertaining to the combination of the two components appears as single data structure or algorithm from the protocol perspective.

 The document specifies the conventions for interoperability between compliant OpenPGP implementations that make use of this extension and the newly defined